Bluescape/qaa-slack-bot/README.md

 # qaa-slack-bot
-Upon specified event, this GitHub Action sends a message detailing repository, packag, environment, status, and branch to a specified Slack channel via a webhook.
+Upon specified event, this GitHub Action sends a message detailing repository, package, environment, status, and branch to a specified Slack channel via a webhook.

 Optionally it will also link the related TestRail project.